Overview

 Mayo Clinic in Rochester, Minnesota, offers a Medical Speech-Language Pathology Postdoctoral Fellowship of either one- or two-years length, depending on your needs, clinical interests and progress in the program.

-This fellowship offers an excellent opportunity for doctoral-level speech and language pathologists to refine their clinical skills and address important clinical questions in a way that strengthens an academic teaching, patient care or clinical research career.
+This fellowship offers doctoral-level speech-language pathologists an opportunity to refine advanced clinical skills.
+You address important clinical questions that strengthen teaching, patient care, or clinical research careers.

-Mayo Clinic in Rochester, Minnesota, has longstanding excellence in clinical practice, teaching and research in the area of speech pathology.
-This fellowship was developed for individuals who have completed all requirements for the Ph.D. degree in speech-language pathology and want to further advance their knowledge and skills in the area of medical speech pathology.
+Mayo Clinic in Rochester, Minnesota, has a longstanding reputation for excellence in clinical practice, teaching and research in speech pathology.
+This fellowship was designed for individuals who have completed all requirements for the Ph.D. degree in speech-language pathology and want to further advance their knowledge and skills in medical speech pathology.

 Mission